shinspiegel/dotfiles/readme.md

 This is a basic script for installing my Linux Mint setup on any machine.

+## What you needsudo docker run hello-world

+- A Linux Mint 19+ machine with a clean install

-What you get on this:
+## What you get on this:

 - [x] **zsh** shell, better shell
 - [x] **oh-my-zsh**, tool kit with lot of stuff